Volvo S60 saloon - Engines, drive & performance

 Plug-in hybrid engines

-The T8 Twin Engine plug-in hybrid models both use a combination of four-cylinder petrol engine, electric motor and lithium-ion battery pack.
-They use a 2.0-litre engine that's turbocharged and supercharged, producing 299bhp or 314bhp on its own.
-All that power goes to the front wheels, while the electric motor produces a further 87bhp that's sent to the rear wheels.
-There's effectively 385bhp in total, or 399bhp if you choose the Polestar Engineered version.
+The Recharge T8 plug-in hybrid model uses a combination of four-cylinder petrol engine, electric motor and lithium-ion battery pack.
+It uses a 2.0-litre engine that's turbocharged and supercharged, producing 306bhp on its own.
+All that power goes to the front wheels, while the electric motor produces a further 145bhp that's sent to the rear wheels.
+There's effectively 449bhp in total.

-The implementation of large six-piston Brembo brakes is more successful, bringing a progressive and powerful feel to the brake pedal, but ultimately the S60 Polestar Engineering feels like a motoring novelty compared with rivals.
-The BMW M340i feels more involving and exciting, while the S60's steering isn't as tactile as that found in the Mercedes-AMG C 43.
+As mentioned above, the S60 Polestar Engineered pack didn’t turn the car into a sports car and felt like a motoring novelty compared with rivals.
+The all-electric BMW i4 feels more involving and exciting, while the S60's steering isn't as tactile as that found in the Mercedes C 300 e.